 Looking to purchase a house right now?
-Here are some ways to quickly get a down payment for Wilmington real estate.
+Here are some ways to quickly get a down payment for Eastern real estate.

 Low Down Payment Mortgages

 There are a few programs to help first time home buyers that require very little down payment in regards to the total purchase price.
 This option will get you to your down payment goal a lot faster than the traditional mortgages.
 There are VA loans, backed by the Department of Veterans Affairs, and USDA loans, backed by the Department of Agriculture, which may not require any money down on a mortgage at all as long as you meet certain criteria.
 FHA loans, backed by the Federal Housing Administration, only require at least 3.5% down.
 Conventional loans, backed by private companies, may only require at least 3% down, but those loans usually rely on good credit.
 These low down payment options might be a great way to quickly get into a house and start building equity.
 A big drawback of this strategy is that the lower the down payment is, the more interest you are likely to pay over time which costs you more money in the long run.
 Additionally, some of these low down payment programs have extra fees associated with them such as large origination fees that are rolled into the payments or required mortgage insurance.

 State and Local Down Payment Assistance